 (E) Development of dual enrollment guidance and policies for the expansion of dual-enrollment programs.

-(3) The MOU with the University shall, among other things, include funding from the WIC to provide Program participants enrolled in WDLL courses monthly stipends to defray living expenses in amounts to be determined by the parties.
-The University will disperse the stipends in a timely manner and apply criteria for providing stipends, which may include amounts for the following:
+(3) The MOU with UDC shall, among other things, include funding from the WIC to provide Program participants enrolled in WDLL courses monthly stipends to defray living expenses in amounts to be determined by the parties.
+UDC will disperse the stipends in a timely manner and apply criteria for providing stipends, which may include amounts for the following:

 (A) Fees associated with occupational licensing exams;